sophieli-econ/sophieli-econ.github.io/index.markdown

 <br/>

-I am an Assistant Professor in Economic History at the University of Southern Denmark.
+I am an Assistant Professor in Economic History at the University of Southern Denmark (SDU).
 My research fields are Economic History, Labor Economics and Economics of Gender.
 I hold a PhD in Economics from Boston University.
-My CV is [here](pdfs/SophieLi_CV_Aug2024.pdf).
+My CV is [here](pdfs/SophieLi_CV.pdf).

 <br/>

 ### Working Papers

-The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII [[Draft]](pdfs/SophieLi_JMP.pdf)
+The Effect of a Woman-Friendly Occupation on Employment: U.S. Postmasters Before WWII [[Draft]](pdfs/SophieLi_JMP.pdf), _Reject and Resubmit at the Journal of Economic History_

-* _IPUMS Excellence in Research Award, 2023_
+* IPUMS Excellence in Research Award, 2023

-* _Rosenstein-Rodan Prize for Best Graduate Student Paper, Boston University, 2023_
+* Rosenstein-Rodan Prize for Best Graduate Student Paper, Boston University, 2023

 Returns to Education for Women in the Mid-Twentieth Century: Evidence from Compulsory Schooling Laws [[Draft]](pdfs/SophieLi_Returns_Education.pdf)